11 Feb What exactly is gut health and how can you improve it?

 How does nutrition play a role?

-This study compared the gut bacteria of children consuming a highly processed Western diet compared to children on a diverse African plant-based diet.
+A study compared the gut bacteria of children consuming a highly processed Western diet compared to children on a diverse African plant-based diet.
 Those on the African diet had more diverse and healthy microbiomes, whereas those on the Western diet lacked the same biodiversity.
 The diversity of our microbiome is directly linked to the health of our gut.
 It’s important for reducing inflammation, supporting our immune systems and brain health.
 Processed foods, especially sugars, increase the growth of unhealthy strains within our gut and limit the variety and growth of our helpful flora, resulting in an increased risk of depression, anxiety and inflammation throughout the body.

 Lucky for us, our microbiome is very adaptable and can begin to change in as little as 24 hours if we feed it the right foods.